List of Cars characters: Jackson Storm

 Jackson Storm (voiced by Armie Hammer in the film, AJ Hamilton in Cars 3: Driven to Win) is an arrogant custom-built "next-gen" race car, and Lightning's main rival in Cars 3.
-Storm is stated to be technologically superior to Lightning and the other "last-gen" racers in nearly every way, and his fastest speed is recorded as 214 miles per hour at Florida International Speedway.
+Storm is stated to be technologically superior to Lightning and the other "last-gen" racers in nearly every way, and his fastest speed is recorded as 214 miles per hour at Florida International Super Speedway.
 In the film, Storm appears out of nowhere and starts winning race after race, forcing many last-generation race cars to retire.
 During the last race of the season, Lightning pushes himself too hard while trying to compete with Storm and loses control, resulting in a rollover crash.
 At the Florida 500, Storm is intimidated by Lightning's former trainer Cruz Ramirez, who replaces Lightning in the race.
 He attempts to make her lose focus by telling her that she is not the type of car who belongs on a racetrack.
 Cruz regains her confidence and drives up next to Storm, who rams her into a wall.
-Cruz manages to flip over Storm at the last moment, passing him and wins the race, it is unknown what happened to Storm after that.
+Cruz manages to flip over Storm at the last moment, passing him and wins the race, it is unknown what happened to Storm after losing to Cruz.
 Storm's racing number is 20, styled 2.0.